konnectors/dummy/README.md

 ```

 Additionally, the 2FA flavor is published in the registry at `registry://dummy/dev`.
 It can be useful for flows
 where it is not suitable to install the connector via the CLI.
+(This need double check)

 ```bash
 cozy-stack konnectors install dummy registry://dummy/dev